experiandataquality/electronicupdates/src/Ruby/MetadataWebApi/README.md

 ## Example Usage

-Below is an example Ruby script that could be used on a Linux machine to download all the latest data files from QAS Electronic Updates onto the local machine.
+Below is an example Ruby script that could be used on a Linux machine to download all the latest data files from Electronic Updates onto the local machine.

 First set the token to use: